Carnegie Mellon University

 Bio

-My empirical research focuses primarily on the Philippines, where I have conducted approximately three years of fieldwork since 2006.
-A long-term project examines the micropolitics of indigeneity and environmental regulation on Palawan Island, a UNESCO “Biosphere Reserve” undergoing rapid social and ecological change due to settler colonization, agricultural intensification, bureaucratization, and capitalist expansion.
-My writing highlights the creativity and endurance of Palawan’s Indigenous communities as they navigate and intervene in these powerful forces of dispossession and change.
-In 2016, I connected this work with the Creatures Collective, an international collaboration of Indigenous and non-Indigenous scholars, artists, and activists, who have come together in an effort to contest the colonial amnesia of contemporary ‘mass extinction’ narratives and to support the resurgence of more-than-human collectives in response thereto.
+Since 2006, my empirical research has focused on the Philippines, where I pursue political-ecological questions in both rural and urban settings.
+My first, long-term project there examines how indigenous rights, biodiversity conservation, and capitalism collide on Palawan Island, a UNESCO “Biosphere Reserve” that is undergoing rapid social and ecological change due to settler colonization and extractive industries.
+Resulting (co)publications have highlighted the creativity and endurance of Palawan’s indigenous communities as they confront these powerful forces of change.
+In 2016, I connected this project with the Creatures Collective and continue to work with a broad range of scholars, practitioners, and activists in an effort to contest the colonial foundations of prevailing environmental paradigms.

-More recently, I have initiated a new, collaborative study of how Manila’s ‘traffic crisis’ interacts with social inequality, technocratic authority, and political subjectivity.
-By connecting urban political ecology, environmental history, and the anthropology of infrastructure, this project aims to offer ethnographic insights into a problem that permeates all aspects of life in this fast-growing mega-city.
-This project is part of a larger effort to promote collaborative and community-based methods in urban political ecology.
-With funding from the Wenner-Gren Foundation, Alex Nading (Cornell University) and I are preparing to host a workshop at CMU on “Collaborative Ecologies: Anthropologies of (and for) Survival in the More-Than-Human City.”
+More recently, I have initiated a new, collaborative study of how Manila’s ‘traffic crisis’ both reflects and shapes its deeply uneven social, political, and ecological landscape.
+By connecting urban political ecology, environmental history, and the anthropology of infrastructure, this project seeks new insight into a problem that permeates all aspects of life in this fast-growing mega-city.
+It is also part of a larger effort to promote collaborative and community-based methods in urban environmental studies.
+With funding from the Wenner-Gren Foundation, Alex Nading (Cornell University) and I have established a research group on “Collaborative Ecologies.”

 Education